Roco-scientist/NGS-Barcode-Count-GO/README.md

 the program will output the counted random barcode sequence and the associated count.
 Afterwards, clustering or any other analysis can be applied.

 ## Tests results
-On an 8 threaded i7-4790K CPU @ 4.00GHz with 16gb RAM, this algorithm was able to decode over 400 million sequencing reads in about an hour.<br>
+On an 8 threaded i7-4790K CPU @ 4.00GHz with 16gb RAM, this algorithm was able to decode over 400 million sequencing reads in about a half hour.
-Results below: <br><br>
+Results below:

 Inflated fastq file
 ```
 Total reads:                 418770347